Criminal Justice (CJ)

 Prerequisite(s): CJ 160, CJ 161, and CJ 162; or consent of instructor.

-Description: This course introduces students to the collection, preservation, presentation and preparation of computer-based evidence for the purposes of criminal law enforcement or civil litigation.
-These activities define the central roles of computer forensic practitioners involved in investigating computer crime scenes and torts involving computers.
+Description: Introduction to the collection, preservation, and presentation of computer-based evidence for criminal law enforcement and civil litigation.
+Covers the role of computer forensic practitioners in investigating digital crime scenes and related legal issues.

 For class offerings for a specific term, refer to the Schedule of Classes